Semi-local string comparison: algorithmic techniques and applications

-\begin{example} \figref{f-comp} shows an instance of semi-local score matrix composition represented by seaweed matrices.
-The nonzeros in the matrices are given by seaweed braids (using an arbitrary layout of individual seaweeds). \sfigref{f-comp-pab} shows the input matrices $P_{a',b}$, $P_{a'',b}$.
-Additionally, it shows the auxiliary matrices $I_{m'}$, $I_{m''}$ by dotted seaweeds. \sfigref{f-comp-pc} shows the output matrix $P_{a,b}$. \end{example}
+\begin{example} \figref{f-comp} shows an instance of seaweed matrix composition, as obtained by \thref{th-comp-mmult} (using an arbitrary layout for individual seaweeds). \sfigref{f-comp-pab} shows the input matrices $\rP_{a',b}$, $\rP_{a'',b}$.
+Additionally, it shows the auxiliary matrices $\Id_{m'}$, $\Id_{m''}$ by dotted seaweeds. \sfigref{f-comp-pc} shows the output matrix $\rP_{a,b}$. \end{example}